epcim/hugo-site-apealive/content/about_petr.md

 ### Key skills

 - Fluent English with communication and presentation skills.
-- Infrastructure and cloud architecture for private and public Openstack/Kubernetes
+- Infrastructure and cloud architecture for private and public OpenStack, Kubernetes
-- System and infrastructure deployment for large scale infrastructures.
+- System and infrastructure deployment for complex and large scale infrastructures.
 - Operation support of production environments of 1k nodes.
 - Configuration management with Salt, Habitat, Chef, (Ansible, ...)
 - Programming in Python, Go, Ruby, (C#/.NET, Java and Javascript).